Supported data sources and file types

 - L1 scan: Extracts basic information and meta data like file name, size and fully qualified name

 - L2 scan: Extracts schema for structured file types and database tables

 - L3 scan: Extracts schema where applicable and subjects the sampled file to system and custom classification rules

-For all structured file formats, Microsoft Purview scanner samples files in the following way:
+For all structured file formats, the Microsoft Purview Data Map scanner samples files in the following way:

 - For structured file types, it samples the top 128 rows in each column or the first 1 MB, whichever is lower.

 - For document file formats, it samples the first 20 MB of each file.